Walgett

 How does the suburb of Walgett's income rank nationally?

-AreaSearch's latest postcode level ATO data for FY-23 reveals that income in the suburb of Walgett is above the national average, with the median assessed at $61,884 while the average income stands at $74,191.
-This contrasts to Rest of NSW's figures of a median income of $52,390 and an average income of $65,215.
+AreaSearch's latest postcode level ATO data for FY-23 reveals that income in the suburb of Walgett is higher than average nationally, with the median assessed at $61,884 while the average income stands at $74,191.
+This contrasts to Regional NSW's figures of a median income of $52,390 and an average income of $65,215.
 Based on Wage Price Index growth of 8.86% since FY-23, current estimates would be approximately $67,367 (median) and $80,764 (average) as of September 2025.

 What is the disposable income in the suburb of Walgett?